teslamate-org/teslamate/website/docs/installation/docker.md

      mosquitto-data:
    ```

-2. Start start the docker containers with `docker-compose up`.
+2. Start the docker containers with `docker-compose up`.
 To run the containers in the background add the `-d` flag:

    ```bash
    docker-compose up -d